Joe Oliver (baseball)

-Joseph Melton Oliver (born July 24, 1965) is an American former professional baseball catcher and current manager of the Frederick Keys of the MLB Draft League, a collegiate summer league partner of Major League Baseball (MLB).
-During a 19-year professional playing career, Oliver played parts of 13 seasons in MLB for seven different teams during 1989–2001, and was a member of the World Series-winning 1990 Cincinnati Reds.
-He later managed in Minor League Baseball for the Boston Red Sox organization from 2014 through 2020.
-In 2021, Oliver managed the Bluefield Ridge Runners of the Appalachian League, another collegiate summer league team.
+Joseph Melton Oliver (born July 24, 1965) is an American former professional baseball player and manager.
+He played in Major League Baseball (MLB) as a catcher from 1989 to 2001, most prominently for the Cincinnati Reds, where he played in parts of eight seasons and was an integral member of the 1990 World Series winning team.
+During a 19-year professional playing career, Oliver played parts of 13 seasons in MLB for seven different teams.
+He later managed in Minor League Baseball for the Boston Red Sox organization from 2014 through 2020, and in collegiate summer baseball in 2021 and 2022.
 As a player, Oliver was listed at 6 ft 3 in and 215 lb; he batted and threw right-handed.

 Early life and amateur career

 Oliver was born in Memphis, Tennessee.

 Oliver attended Boone High School in Orlando where he was teammates with Ron Karkovice.
 In 1983, he was selected as the catcher on the ABCA/Rawlings High School All-America Second Team only one year after Karkovice was named the catcher on the First Team.
 He was inducted into Boone's hall of fame in 2004.